 If ovarian and fallopian tube cancers are diagnosed and treated before they spread outside the ovaries and tubes, the 5-year relative survival rate is 93%.
 Approximately 20% of women with epithelial ovarian and fallopian tube cancer are diagnosed at this stage.
 If the cancer has spread to surrounding tissues or organs, the 5-year relative survival rate is 74%.
 If the cancer has spread to a distant part of the body, the 5-year relative survival rate is 31%.
 An estimated 57% people are diagnosed at this stage.

 Experts measure relative survival rate statistics for ovarian, fallopian tube, and peritoneal cancer every 5 years.
 This means the estimate may not reflect the results of advancements in how ovarian, fallopian tube, and peritoneal cancer is diagnosed or treated from the last 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society's publications, Cancer Facts & Figures 2023 and Cancer Facts & Figures 2022, the ACS website, the International Agency for Research on Cancer website, and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program.
 (All sources accessed March 2023.)

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by this disease.
-You may use the menu to choose a different section to continue reading in this guide.
+It offers drawings of body parts often affected by ovarian, fallopian tube, and peritoneal cancer.
+Use the menu to choose a different section to read in this guide.